mehulagg/gitlab/doc/api/users.md

 ]
 ```

-Users on GitLab [Silver or higher](https://about.gitlab.com/pricing/) also see
+Users on GitLab Saas [Premium or higher](https://about.gitlab.com/pricing/) also see
 the `group_saml` provider option:

 ```json